Kathleen Sebelius: Nomination

 Sebelius was an early supporter of Barack Obama's presidential campaign, endorsing him in January 2008.
 After he was elected the President of the United States, Sebelius' early support for Obama and her ability to govern as a Democrat in a heavily Republican state made Sebelius look like a likely nominee for Obama's Cabinet.
 Sebelius asked to be removed from consideration on December 6, 2008.
 Following Bill Richardson's withdrawal as Obama's nomination for Secretary of Commerce, there was media speculation that Sebelius would be chosen as the new nominee.
 Through a spokesperson, Sebelius reiterated her earlier statement that she would not consider accepting a nomination to the Cabinet position.

 On February 28, 2009, it was reported that Sebelius had accepted Obama's nomination for the position of Secretary of Health and Human Services.
 On March 2, 2009, Obama officially announced Governor Sebelius as his nominee.
 At Obama's announcement, Sebelius was accompanied by two Kansas Republicans, former U.S. Senators Bob Dole and Pat Roberts.

 Sebelius was Obama's second choice for Secretary of Health and Human Services.
 Obama's first pick, former Senator Tom Daschle, withdrew from consideration on February 3 after it was revealed he had over $140,000 in tax errors.
 In a March 2009 letter to the Senate Finance Committee, Sebelius admitted to "unintentional errors" in tax returns and paid nearly $8,000 in back taxes to rectify the errors.
-A letter to Sebelius from Senate Finance Committee Chairman Max Baucus and ranking member Chuck Grassley acknowledged their review of Sebelius found no other items needing to be addressed and Baucus, a democrat, publicly expressed his continued support for Sebelius' nomination.
+A letter to Sebelius from Senate Finance Committee Chairman Max Baucus and ranking member Chuck Grassley acknowledged their review of Sebelius found no other items needing to be addressed and Baucus, a Democrat, publicly expressed his continued support for Sebelius' nomination.

-Anti-abortion activists and senators were the primary opponents of Sebelius's nomination.
+Pro life activists and senators were the primary opponents of Sebelius's nomination.
 In answer to questions from the Senate Finance Committee during her April 2009 confirmation hearing, Sebelius stated she received $12,450 between 1994 and 2001 from physician George Tiller, one of only three late term abortion providers nationwide, who was later assassinated.
 The Associated Press, however, reported that from 2000 to 2002 Tiller gave at least $23,000 more to a political action committee Sebelius established to raise money for Democrats while she was serving as state insurance commissioner.

 The Senate Finance Committee approved Sebelius' nomination with a vote of 15 to 8.
 The full United States Senate voted to confirm Sebelius by a vote of 65 to 31.
 She was sworn in on April 28, 2009, amidst an outbreak of swine flu in the United States.
 Lieutenant Governor Parkinson was sworn in as Governor of Kansas and served the remainder of Sebelius's term.
 As Secretary of Health and Human Services, Sebelius led an agency with 6,500 employees and a $700 billion annual budget.